vibewell25/vibewell/docs/docs/user-guide/index.md

 ### How Points Work

-Earn rewards as you use Vibewell:
+Earn rewards as you use VibeWell:

 1. Earn points for:
    - Completing bookings (10 points per $1 spent)